Developed and tested on MacOS Mojave (10.14.4)

 Briefly tested on Windows Server 2016 (as used e.g. by cloud providers like Parsec).

-Note that the "Visual C++ Redistributable for Visual Studio 2015" is required for LiveTraffic to run on Windows.
-It's almost always there...if not (like in Server installations) download it directly from Microsoft.
+Note that the "Visual C++ Redistributable for Visual Studio 2019" is required for LiveTraffic to run on Windows.
+It is often available already.
+If not find a Microsoft support article here, the actual download is vc_redist.x64.exe.

 If LiveTraffic doesn't start and

 .../Resources/plugins/LiveTraffic/64/win.xpl : Error Code = 126 : The specified module could not be found. then most likely you're missing the redistributable.

 Linux: Many thanks to sparker for providing a Docker setup for building Linux.
 I do not have a Linux runtime environment and cannot test, analyse, or debug Linux-specific issues.
 LiveTraffic requires a fairly recent Linux environment.
 The following is known:

 Successful installations on Ubuntu 18.04 LTS, Arch Linux, Manjaro